Chapman Valley History

 Phil Snell Life Member CVHS

-They both attended the public meeting when the Upper Chapman Road Board building was threatened with demolition and were to the forefront when the Chapman Valley Historical Society was formed.
+They both attended the public meeting when the Upper Chapman Road Board building was threatened with demolition and were at the forefront when the Chapman Valley Historical Society was formed.
 When it was deemed a shed was required to house some of the donated machinery, Phil worked alongside Bill Hayward and acquired a shed from Feri Koscis’ Fibreglass Company at a bargain price of $2000.

 Phil was elected President in 1995 and held this position until 2001.
 He is involved with the working party every Wednesday and for many years opened the museum to the public on a Sunday.
 He was dedicated to having the Donor Forms of the items donated to the Museum filled in correctly.